 It is not unusual to see people getting confused with moles and skin tags.
 Most often, people are pretty confused about how to identify the difference between the two.
-The truth is, they are quite different, but none of them cause a risk to health.
 In this article, we will clearly mention the differences between moles and skin tags.
 We will look at each of their characteristics, causes, and treatments.
 Hopefully, this article will help you better identify the differences between the two!

 Skin tags are soft, little pieces of oddly shaped thick skin that hang from different parts of the body.
 These tags are painless and pose no risk to those experiencing them.
 Most often, they grow in the underarm, neck, and groin areas, but they can also appear on the back.
 Generally, areas of the body that receive a lot of friction develop skin tags.
 Fortunately, skin tags are benign so there are no medical concerns associated with it.
 But, these tags can be annoying and can also cause a concern on the physical appearance, which is why most people prefer to have them removed.
 One of the biggest problems with skin tags is that they can bleed if snagged and hurt because they have their own blood supply.
 In a nutshell, they irritate you.